 - Photo of a circulated Susan B. Anthony dollar

 If your coin looks similar to the one illustrated in the link below and has no evidence of wear due to being in circulation, it is considered an uncirculated coin.
+Remember, an uncirculated coin can still have some nicks and scrapes on it due to its handling during the production process.
+However, these should be minimal and not due to the coin being used in circulation.

 - Photo of an uncirculated Susan B. Anthony dollar